raguay/MyAlfred/README.md

 This is where I am keeping my Alfred 2 workflows.
 I currently have the following workflows:

+**Slap Toolbox**
+These commands are for working with the slap terminal editor easier.
+You can learn more about slap at https://github.com/slap-editor/slap

+"slap:edit"
+  Gets the file in Finder or Pathfinder and opens it in iTerm using slap.

+"slap:install"
+  Runs the npm install for slap.
+It is assumed that node and npm are already installed.
+The best way to install node is with HomeBrew (http://brew.io).

+A HotKey is setup to take the current OS X selection and open it in slap.

 **Copy/Move To**

 This workflow starts with a "Add Directory to Copy/Move locations..."
 File Action to create a list of directories to use as targets for a copy/move operation.
 If actioned on a file, the directory of the file is saved.